5 top tips for extending your home

 Speak to a professional

 Look for someone who has conducted similar projects in the past and they will bring a wealth of experience to the table, avoiding mistakes that you might not be aware of in the early stages.
 They will know how to create the look you’re after in the most cost-effective way possible, and will also have a greater understanding of timing, budgeting, and the overall picture.
 Not using professional drawings and ‘just winging it’ with your builder might mean additional charges down the line, as mistakes are more likely to occur.
+Check out this simple guide for beginners on how to plan your home extension.

 Determine what you want to achieve